'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 'Margarida, is it you?
 Have you come back to haunt me?
 If so, do not leave me alone in this wretched world of despair and dissatisfaction.
 Do not quit my lady in a manner that is hastily!
 If so, then take me with you forever!
 I cannot bear another day, in your absence'.

 I heard a deep murmur calling my name behind me, and when I turned around, she was within the mirror that she had stared at daily.
 She was dressed in the uvid raiment she had worn on the day of her death; and the albicant lineaments of her pallid face were hideous and scarred, with the evident marks of the rocks of the crag.
 Her lovely long silky black hair was cinereous and dishevelled, and her once charming eyes and delicate hands were full of seaweed and sand.
-Consequently, the mysterious voice was evanescent, and the presence of Margarida Godoy I seen in the mirror had disappeared.
+Consequently, the mysterious voice was evanescent, and the presence of Margarida Godoy I saw in the mirror had disappeared.
 Thus, the unbridled consternation I had expressed was devoid and depleted of joy, and had resumed to its continuous state of my unfortunate chagrin and tacent grief that I failed to expunge unsuccessfully.

 After a few minutes, I realised that it was probably my mind befooling me to believe, I had descried her image—or it was the bustle of the wind that resounded her voice.
 Did I see and witness the ghost of Margarida Godoy in the mirror that she adored immensively?
 Why did she reappear?
 I was forced to succumb to my reality, and I felt the light rain drops of a cirrocumulus fall on the skin of my face, whilst I was outside.
 An immediate storm was approaching from the ocean, with the brontide.
 The sounds of the bells of the lone church rang, with full force.
 However, the storm would not preclude the pressing dubiety that had unfolded, with this inexplicable encounter that would eventuate in a shocking manner.